Grantees

 http://www.bradleyfreeclinic.com

 VHCF Project Connect funding supported efforts to enroll area children in state-sponsored health insurance.
-In addition, Carilion Giles Memorial Hospital was able to add a medication assistance caseworker through an RxRelief Virginia grant, enabling it to help chronically ill, uninsured area residents receive their medications.
+In addition, Carilion Giles Community Hospital was able to add a medication assistance caseworker through an RxRelief Virginia grant, enabling it to help chronically ill, uninsured area residents receive their medications.

-Phone: 540-981-9582
+Phone: 540-981-7670

 http://www.carilion.com